thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

     ## Mtry:                             22
     ## Target node size:                 1
     ## Variable importance mode:         none
+    ## Splitrule:                        gini
     ## OOB prediction error:             10.32 %

 which shows that the classification or mapping accuracy for hard classes is about 90%.
-We can produce predictions and uncertainty maps by using:
+We can produce predictions and uncertainty maps by
+using:

 ``` r
 pred.soil_rfc = predict(m.s, cbind(meuse.grid@data, grid.dist0@data), type="se")